 Part of getting the most out of seasonal produce is learning how to use every edible part of the plants.
 Beets are commonly sold with green leafy tops, which are a tasty source of nutrition.
-Don't let them end up in the garbage bin or compost pile when they can be used to create their own tasty meal, such as a beet green salad recipe from the blog Sprouted Kitchen.
+Don't let them end up in the garbage bin or compost pile when they can be used to create their own tasty meal, such as a beet green salad.

 Roasted vegetables are a common theme in cooking throughout the cooler months, and while delicious and inexpensive, they can get a little boring.
 Spice up simple roasted broccoli by adding thinly sliced serrano chilies to the florets and stalks before tossing with oil, salt, and pepper and roasting on high heat.
 The broccoli will get tender and crisp on the edges and have a welcome piquancy from the occasional bite of the spicy serranos.